kwallner/conan-bzip2/README.md

 This repository is forked from https://github.com/lasote/conan-bzip2.

-It is mainly for testing and evaluation purposes.
-If you need a testing and maintained release please switch to https://github.com/lasote/conan-bzip2.
+It is mainly for stable and evaluation purposes.
+If you need a stable and maintained release please switch to https://github.com/lasote/conan-bzip2.

 # conan-bzip2

 [Conan.io](https://conan.io) package for BZip2 library. http://www.bzip.org/

-The packages generated with this **conanfile** can be found in [conan.io](https://conan.io/source/bzip2/1.0.6/kwallner/testing).
+The packages generated with this **conanfile** can be found in [conan.io](https://conan.io/source/bzip2/1.0.6/kwallner/stable).

 ## Build packages